usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.3.1.
 Permitted Authenticator Types

-AAL3 authentication SHALL be effected through the use of one of a combination of authenticators satisfying the requirements in Section 4.3.
+AAL3 authentication SHALL occur by the use of one of a combination of authenticators satisfying the requirements in Section 4.3.
 Possible combinations are:

 * Multi-factor Cryptographic Device ([Section 5.1.9](#mfcd))
 * Single-factor Cryptographic Device ([Section 5.1.7](#sfcd)) used in conjunction with Memorized Secret ([Section 5.1.1](#memsecret))